 Contracts are living entities.
 The work they represent is subject to change at any moment; contract amendments record and formalize those changes.
 Options for change orders are needed for contract administrators and contractors to perform the work in the most efficient manner.
 As the contract amendment process is not an exemption from the competitive procurement requirements of law, the College has determined that findings of fact are not required.
-It is unlikely that this process will encourage favoritism in the awarding of public contracts or substantially diminish competition for such contracts as required by ORS 279B(3)(a).
+It is unlikely that this process will encourage favoritism in the awarding of public contracts or substantially diminish competition, and is reasonably expected to result in substantial cost savings to the College or to the public (ORS 279B(4)).
 Consequently, findings otherwise required by law are unnecessary here.